splunk/splunk-shuttl/README.md

 Currently the Hadoop version used is 1.0.3

-You can download it from one of the mirror sites listed [here][hadoop-download].
+You can download it from one of the [mirror sites][hadoop-download].
 And see the [Hadoop documentation][] for instructions on installing and more.

 [hadoop-download]:http://www.apache.org/dyn/closer.cgi?path=hadoop/core/hadoop-1.0.3